 In addition, they welcome and get to know all new patients and provide continuous education to help them improve their dental health.

 Now that you know what a dental hygienist does, see what their general consensus is concerning the pros and cons of their job.

 Top 3 Pros Of Being A Dental Hygienist

-Dental hygiene is a rapidly growing field with plenty of job growth and employment opportunities and is one of the faster growing occupations as larger numbers of Australians are placing a greater emphasis on oral health.
+Dental hygiene is a rapidly growing field with plenty of job growth and employment opportunities and is one of the faster-growing occupations as larger numbers of Australians are placing a greater emphasis on oral health.

-Barrier to entry for becoming a qualified dental hygienist is relatively low, with great career opportunities available once the minimum standard of a 2-year Advanced Diploma of Oral Health in Dental Hygiene is achieved.
+The barrier to entry for becoming a qualified dental hygienist is relatively low, with great career opportunities available once the minimum standard of a 2-year Advanced Diploma of Oral Health in Dental Hygiene is achieved.

 Top 3 Cons Of Being A Dental Hygienist